What the Library Catalog contains:

 From your search results click on the Select button to the right of each item.

-Once you have selected all of your items, go up to the Selected Items link to get to a page where you can print, email or export multiple citations to Endnote.
+Once you have selected all of your items, go up to the Selected Items link to get to a page where you can print, email or export multiple citations using the Endnote or RIS format.

 Texting a Call Number